Strategy Planning Resources

 Discover business strategy planning information and articles.

-The most common business structures are sole proprietorship, partnership, limited liability corporation, S Corporation, and C Corporation.
+The most common business structures are sole proprietorship, partnership, limited liability company (LLC), S Corporation, and C Corporation.
 Sole proprietorships and partnerships are the easiest structures to set up, but offer no protection against debts and liabilities.
 Each structure has its own advantages, disadvantages, and limitations.

 Read our expert summary on company structuring to choose the structure that best fits your business.